HOME CONTACT ABOUT US SUPPORT SENSORYTEST.COM

 an asterisk(*).
 If the difference between the response and mean is more than

-two times the Standard Deviation, the response will be followed by two
+two times the Standard Deviation, the response will be followed by two asterisks.

 The report should provide enough room to display 3 or 4 sample columns easily.